Ezward/gps/index.md

 So the bad news is that sending RTCM3 corrections from the RPi or Nano using the default gpio serial port does not seem to work.
 There is no error message from `str2str`; we just never get to float (and so never to fixed).
 But there is some good news; there is a simple work around.
 Even better, there is a difficult work around (see [Where art UART oh RPi?](#here_art_uart_oh_rpi)).
 The easy work around should be obvious to the most casual observer (or to me after several days of trying to make the GPIO serial work); don't try to send RTCM correction over the gpio serial; instead send them over the USB serial.
 Stupid.
 Simple.
 I got to 'fixed' on the Jetson Nano by streaming RTCM3 over the USB serial port.
 Reading the NMEA from the GPIO serial port works fine, so we are set there.
 Even better news, in 100 samples I got a range of 2.5 cm.
 Notice the 'c' before that 'm'.
 If it ain't broken, it's fixed and fixed is good.

-This the `str2str` command that worked (note that I have increased the baud rate of the ZED-F9P corrections port to 115200 baud using U-Center, more on that later); it gets the corrections from and NTRIP server over the internet and then sends then to the ZED-F9P via USB serial.
+This the `str2str` command that worked; it gets the corrections from and NTRIP server over the internet and then sends then to the ZED-F9P via USB serial.
 ```
 ./str2str -in ntrip://USERNAME:PASSWORD@rtgpsout.unavco.org:2101/P200_RTCM3 -out serial://ttyACM0:115200:8:n:1
 ```
-- Read NMEA messages from the GPIO serial port (`/dev/ttyTHS1` on Nano or `/dev/ttyAMA0` on the RPi) connected to the ZED-F9P corrections port.
+- Since we are sending the corrections via the serial port, then we need to read the NMEA sentences on a different port.
+We can read NMEA messages from the GPIO serial port (`/dev/ttyTHS1` on Nano or `/dev/ttyAMA0` on the RPi) connected to the ZED-F9P corrections port that we setup earlier.
-  - On the Jetson Nano, remember to stop the `nvgetty` login service does it does interfere with the serial port.

-So this is good if I am reading corrections over the internet; I can read them from the internet and send them to the ZED-F9P via USB serial, then I can read the super awesome accurate NMEA sentences using the gpio serial port.
-However, in the field (like at a race track) I will not always be getting RTCM3 corrections over the internet; I might not have fixed internet.
-I may have access to a local base station which means I will need a radio, like a LoRa radio, attached to a ZED-F9P serial port to receive corrections from the local base station.
-It is common to connect the radio directly to the corrections serial port on the ZED-F9P, in which case I would not even need to send corrections from the Jetson Nano; I would get them directly from the radio.
-That would allow me to read NMEA via USB.

-However, if I am in a place where I want to use an NTRIP server, but I don't have good fixed internet, then I will need another option.
-There are a few I could use;
-- Use an Android NTRIP client on my phone. pair my phone with the RaspberryPi or Jetson Nano via Bluetooth.
-The Android NTRIP client receive the corrections over the mobile internet and then sends the corrections to the RPi/Nano over bluetooth serial.
-Then we can forward the corrections, using str2str running on the RPi/Nano, over the USB serial to the ZED-F9P.
-The RPi/Nano can read NMEA using the GPIO serial connected to the ZED-F9P corrections port.
-- We could get real hacky and tape our phone to the Donkeycar (or maybe put it in an pouch or envelope and tape that to the car; that might be better for your phone).
-Turn on the phone's mobile hotspot (a word to the wise; do that before you tape it to the car), have the RPi/Nano connect to it via Wi-Fi, then stream corrections from you favorite NTRIP server via the mobile internet.
-Beyond the hotspot setup all the software setup and hardware connections are the same as if streaming directly over fixed Wi-Fi.

 ### Where art thine UART oh RPi?
-As previously discussed ad nauseum, I have found that UART on the GPIO bus (gpio 14&15 exposed on board pins 8&10 respectively) to be unreliable; it is not based on a hardware UART and so is more prone to issues at higher speeds.
+As previously discussed ad nauseum, I have found that UART on the GPIO bus (gpio 14&15 exposed on board pins 8&10 respectively) to be unreliable; it is not based on a hardware UART and so it is more prone to issues at higher speeds.
 That bugged me, so even though I found a work around, I wanted to fix it.
-I have not found a fix on the Jetson Nano, but it can be fixed on the RaspberryPi 4 (but not 3 or below; sorry).
+I have not found a fix on the Jetson Nano, but it can be fixed on the RaspberryPi 4 (but not RPi 3 or below; sorry).
 By default the RPi uses two UARTs; one for the bluetooth functionality and one for the GPIO serial port.
 The Bluetooth UART uses underlying hardware and so can handle very high baud rates with hardware handshaking.
 The UART exposed on the GPIO bus is less capable.
 Luckily the RPi 4 actually has 6 hardware-based UARTS.
 We can expose these by using device-tree overlays.
 The device tree is data that is loaded at boot time that tells Linux which devices are attached and so which drivers to load.
 A device tree overlay (dtoverlay) is a way of adding to the device tree without having to create a whole new one.
 RaspberryPi OS has a bunch of available dtoverlays that can be used to turn on optional features.
 We can list the ones that have to do with UARTs (see this RPi [forum](https://forums.raspberrypi.com/viewtopic.php?t=244827) discussion)

 ```
 $ dtoverlay -a | grep uart